Bird Window Strikes are the #1 cause of mortality Easy, inexpensive DIY solution prevents needless bird deaths

 The problem:

 Birds window strikes, where birds fly into the window glass, is the number one cause of bird mortality in North America.
-There are a number of reasons birds crash into windows, and a few of those birds will survive.
+There are a number of reasons birds crash into windows, but many of those birds will not survive.
 More often though, you might not even realize it has happened because the bird was injured or killed, and a then predator or scavenger dragged the poor bird away.

 A bird colliding with our window happened again recently at our house, and I knew something had to be done.
 Under those circumstances, I began to research ways to prevent these tragedies.